verrazzano/docs/content/en/docs/security/appsec/appsec.md

 will make the process within the container run as UID 1000.
 Even if there is no entry in `/etc/passwd` matching the UID declared, the container will run as the specified UID with minimal privileges.

-For example, we can demonstrate this by running the `busybox` image and overriding the default user and group for the container process using the following command:
+We can demonstrate this by running the `busybox` image and overriding the default user and group for the container process using the following command.
+For example,

 ```
 $ kubectl run -it --rm busybox --image=busybox --restart=Never --overrides='{ "spec": { "securityContext": { "runAsUser": 1000, "runAsGroup": 1000, "runAsNonRoot": true } } }' -- sh